GotanDev/WordpressLiveReload/README.md

 The plugin will check every second that your active Wordpress theme has changed.
 If it has changed, it will reload your browser.

-Really usefull for theme development on local workstation.
+Really useful for theme development on local workstation.